columbia-os/ezfs/README.md

 Mandatory Survey
 ----------------
-Since this is the last assignment of the semester, **EACH** group member should indicate in the README two important pieces of information:
+Since this is the last assignment of the semester, **EACH** group member should indicate in the README five important pieces of information:
 1. The number of hours spent on this assignment
 2. A rank ordering of the difficulty of the homework assignments
 3. A rank ordering of how much you learned on each homework assignment